Building a Prompt Engineering IDE (VS Code for AI)

 In the following, we'll look deeper into Prompt Engineering for repetitive tasks.

-While certainly more limited in scope, prompts that only require a single interaction with an AI model (one-shot prompts) yield the potential for automating expensive digital processes and because of that have immense economic value when deployed appropriately.
+While certainly more limited in scope, prompts that only require a single interaction with an AI model (either via one-shot prompts or agents) yield the potential for automating expensive digital processes and because of that have immense economic value when deployed appropriately.

 But how to develop such valuable prompts?